tarun-02005/koo-koo-ai-new/README.md

-# 🎵 Bird Sound Classification System 🐦
+# 🎵 KooKoo AI - Bird Species Classification 🐦

 A deep learning-powered web application for classifying bird species from audio recordings using Convolutional Neural Networks (CNN) and MFCC features.